 Due to the nature and content of course work in the programs, all students are required to pay for the University's health insurance plan.
 The cost of this health insurance is incorporated in the University's enrollment fee that students pay each quarter.
-This service does not apply to fully online program options as the enrollment fee is not charged.
-Please note that if you are an online student and take an in-person course, you will be charged the enrollment fee.
+This service does not apply to off-campus program options as the enrollment fee is not charged.